AlexLind/Article-Imager/README.md

 To install the dependencies for Article Imager, you will need to have Node.js and npm installed on your machine.

 1. Clone the repository to your local machine using git clone https://github.com/yourusername/Article-Imager.git
-2. Navigate to the project directory using ´cd Article-Imager`
+2. Navigate to the project directory using `cd Article-Imager`
 3. Run `npm install` in your command line to install all the necessary dependencies.
 4. Run `npm run dev` to start up the application in development mode.